Skip to content

 </script>

 // step 3.
-Add pageMixin in the first displayed page as follows:
+Add pageMixin to the first page displayed by the application as follows

 <script>